zaphosting/docs/docs/minecraft-bedrock-add-world.md

 import InlineVoucher from '@site/src/components/InlineVoucher';

 ## Introduction
 Minecraft: Bedrock Edition allows you to create your own worlds and use them on your server.
-In this guide, we will show you how to import a world into your Minecraft: Bedrock Server to share it with your friends.
+In this guide, we will show you how to import an own world into your Minecraft: Bedrock Server to share it with your friends.

 <InlineVoucher />

 ## Preparation

 To import a world into your Minecraft: Bedrock Server, you need to connect via FTP.
-If you are not familiar with this, we recommend taking a look at the [Access via FTP](gameserver-ftpaccess.md) guide.
+If you are not familiar with this, we recommend taking a look at the [FTP access](gameserver-ftpaccess.md) guide.

 Make sure you have already saved the world you want to import on your computer.
 The world should be in a folder with the corresponding files.
 If you want to upload a world from Minecraft: Bedrock single-player, you can find it at the following path: